 All students are required to take both versions of the Hesi for assigned course with the intent of scoring above a 900 on each attempt.
 Students will be required to complete remediation after both attempts as assigned by course faculty.
-Upon completion of version one any student who fails to complete assigned remediation will be required to sit for 2nd attempt but receive a score of 0.
-In the event that the student is able to show evidence that the remediation was completed as required the 0 will be changed to the earned score.
-Any student assigned remediation for their 2nd attempt will receive a score of 0 on 2nd attempt if they do not complete assigned remediation by due date.
-The Hesi exam averages will be averaged with all course exams to calculate the final exam average for the course.
+Reviewing rationales after each attempt is part of the remediation.
+Upon completion of version one any student who fails to complete assigned remediation will be required to sit for 2nd attempt but receive a reduction of their earned grade by 50% (Example: Grade of 90 would be reduced to 45).
+In the event that the student is able to show evidence that the remediation was completed as required the grade will be changed to the earned score.
+Any student assigned remediation for their 2nd attempt will receive a reduction of their earned grade by 50% on 2nd attempt if they do not complete assigned remediation by due date.
+The Hesi exam average will be averaged with all course exams to calculate the final exam average for the course.